quantifiedketonian/quantifiedketonian.github.io/_posts/2019-03-11-a-tale-of-two-sweeteners.md

-A quick review of these tables and charts originally led me to the conclusion that I could easily eat the maple syrup as a sweetener because of the "tighter" control of my sugar and ketone levels (there's much smaller variation between each result for syrup, than for the honey).
+A quick review of these tables and charts originally led me to the conclusion that I could easily eat the maple syrup as a sweetener because of the "tighter" control of my sugar and ketone levels (there's much smaller variation between each result for the syrup, than for the honey).

 These results are the exact opposite of what I was expecting based on the glucose content of each respective sweetener.
-Since honey has, on average, nearly 6 grams of glucose less than syrup, I was expecting it to have a reduced response relative to the syrup, but the opposite was the case.
+Since honey has, on average, nearly 6 grams of glucose less than syrup, I was expecting it to cause a reduced response relative to the syrup, but the opposite was the case.

-After I reviewed this next chart, I came to a different conclusion.
+However, after I reviewed this next chart, I came to a different conclusion.
 I learned that I should not only NOT eat the syrup regularly, but that I should not eat either of these sweeteners because of how much variability they both cause in my GKI.

 ![Comparative Chart of the GKI Effects of the Two Sweeteners]({{site.url}}/assets/images/ctt-hs-gki.png)